 To start out with, preheat your oven to 220° or 425°F. In a large bowl, mix 60 millilitres (about a quarter cup) of sunflower oil with two tablespoons of adjika paste.

-If you’re interested in making a lot of Georgian food, then this is something that I definitely recommend sourcing online or from a speciality shop.
+If you’re interested in making a lot of Georgian food, then this is something that I definitely recommend sourcing online or from a speciality shop or making it yourself at home.
 However, you can substitute with a half a teaspoon of salt, a quarter teaspoon of crushed chilli flakes and a quarter teaspoon of ground coriander seeds.
 Whisk the adjika (or chilli-coriander mixture) and oil together.

 Now, you need to stem and quarter a kilo (about two pounds) of button mushrooms.
 You really can use any kind of mushrooms in this recipe, however, simple button mushrooms are the most common in Georgia and also happen to be the cheapest in most areas of the world!
 Add your quartered mushrooms to the bowl with the adjika.